What Are the Grounds for Divorce in New York? Exploring the Legal Foundations of Dissolution

 Understanding "No-Fault" Grounds for Divorce

+What are the grounds for divorce in New York?
 In 2010, New York introduced “no-fault” grounds for divorce, marking a significant shift in its legal landscape.
 These grounds acknowledge that marriages can irretrievably break down, leading to the conclusion that maintaining the marriage is no longer viable.

 Irretrievable Breakdown

 The cornerstone of “no-fault” grounds is acknowledging that the marriage has irretrievably broken down for at least six months.
 Both spouses must mutually agree to the divorce, paving the way for a more streamlined process.
-This option recognizes that marriages can reach a point where attempts at reconciliation are futile, and separation is in the best interest of both parties.
+This option recognizes that marriages can reach a point where attempts at reconciliation are futile, and separation is in the interest of both parties

 Exploring "Fault" Grounds for Divorce

 Beyond “no-fault” grounds, New York also offers “fault” grounds for individuals seeking a divorce.
-These grounds involve specific allegations of misconduct or wrongdoing by one party, which can have implications for property division, support, and custody arrangements.
+These grounds involve particular allegations of misconduct or wrongdoing by one party, which can have implications for property division, support, and custody arrangements.

 1. Adultery